 - Demand scenarios of the necessary raw materials and how to deal with them

-Speakers include David Peck from TU Delft, who will speak about the history of the involved raw materials and the current state of geopolitics, and Ester van der Voet from Leiden University, who will give insights into the primary and secondary supply of the most relevant metals for electric mobility: Lithium and Cobalt.
+Speakers included David Peck from TU Delft, who spoke about the history of the involved raw materials and the current state of geopolitics, and Ester van der Voet from Leiden University, who gave insights into the primary and secondary supply of the most relevant metals for electric mobility: Lithium and Cobalt.

-Around noon, participants will learn about the sustainability of an electric car, assisted by Granta Design, and later will themselves assess the criticality of Lithium and Cobalt after an introduction into the subject by Gus Gunn from BGS.
+Around noon, participants learned about the sustainability of an electric car, assisted by Granta Design, and later themselves assessed the criticality of Lithium and Cobalt after an introduction into the subject by Gus Gunn from BGS.

-In the afternoon, Ester van der Voet will show demand scenarios for Lithium and Cobalt, and Steven Young from the University of Waterloo will speak about certification potentials of minerals.
+In the afternoon, Ester van der Voet showed demand scenarios for Lithium and Cobalt, and Steven Young from the University of Waterloo spoke about certification potentials of minerals.

 See also the programme below.